 A credit for contributions of up to $400 for “married filing joint” and $200 for all other filers is available for contributions made to the Arizona Military Family Relief Fund (MFRF).
 The MFRF provides financial assistance for active duty service members, pre-9/11 and post-9/11 veterans and their families.
 Financial assistance is made available to assist with hardships caused by and related to combat zone deployment.
 Before you can claim this credit you must have received a receipt from the Arizona Department of Veterans’ Services that indicates the contribution qualifies for the credit.
 The donations to this fund are capped at $1M per year.

 S Corp.
-Private School Tuition Credits Passed Through to its Individual Shareholders
+Private School Tuition Credits Passed Through to its Individual Principals

-An S corporation that qualifies for corporate private school tuition credit may elect to pass through the credits to its individual shareholders.
+An S corporation that qualifies for corporate private school tuition credit may elect to pass through the credits to its individual principals.
 An S corporation that elected to do so would claim the approved corporate private school tuition tax credits on AZ Form 335 and/or 341.
 The corporation must obtain a copy of the school tuition organization’s pre-approved application and file it with its tax return.
-The S corporation must provide its shareholders with AZ Form 335-S and/or 341-S. The shareholders then use AZ Form 335-I and/or 341-I to claim the credits on their personal tax returns.
+The S corporation must provide its principals with AZ Form 335-S and/or 341-S. The principals then use AZ Form 335-I and/or 341-I to claim the credits on their personal tax returns.

 These credits may be claimed in addition to the two individual private school tuition credits and are not subject to limitations that apply to the individual private school tuition credits.

 Arizona Credits Summary

 The credits described above give you the opportunity to direct your tax dollars to the schools and charities of your choice at no cost.
 The state credits totaling $4,869 for “married filing joint” and $2,435 for all other filers can be claimed at one time for contributions made individually.
 With the exception of the Arizona Military Family Relief Fund Credit, unused credits